-The Virginia Chamber of Commerce and VEWC high school and industry company members are participating in the Get Into Energy Innovation Challenge during the 2018-19 school year.
+The Virginia Chamber of Commerce and VEWC high school and industry company members participated in the Get Into Energy Innovation Challenge during the 2018-19 school year.

-Students are asked to answer the following Problem Statement:
+Students were asked to answer the following Problem Statement:

 The Virginia energy grid requires modernization to become more sustainable, reliable, and flexible.
 The current grid is limited by pre-existing technology and infrastructure.
 The Virginia Grid Transformation and Security Act of 2018 provides a road map to prioritize and strengthen Virginia’s renewable energy and harden the energy grid for security and reliability.
 What innovative, renewable energy or sustainability solutions do you recommend to create Virginia’s “self-healing” energy grid?